logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 }
 ```

 Notice that for the field schema we tried to match the same prop names on the [Field component](/api/field#props) which will help you later.
-Let's imagine we are building a sign up form, our schema will look like this:
+Let's imagine we are building a sign-up form, our schema will look like this:

 ```js
 const formSchema = {